This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Smile from the Streets You Hold”

 The songs were recorded on two different nights.
-Originally meant to be released on Niandra LaDes under the titles Bought Her Soul and Soul Removal respectively as seen on advance copies of the album, but removed at last minute due to River’s family preventing them from being released.
+Originally meant to be released on Niandra LaDes under the titles Bought Her Soul and Soul Removal respectively, as seen on advance copies of the album, but removed at last minute due to River’s family preventing them from being released.

 Dates: Late 1993

-Players: John Frusciante
+Musicians: John Frusciante

 Recorded at: Unknown, Los Angeles, CA